 The train and test datasets are rarely completely balanced in machine learning, yet, DSS still alerts us about the level of imbalance.
 If the level of imbalance becomes too large, the model’s performance could be impacted.

 You have discovered ways to interpret your model and understand prediction quality and model results.
-Next, we’ll look at ways to improve your model’s performance and speed up the evaluation process.
+In Hands-On: Tune the Model we’ll try to improve the performance of our model and speed up the evaluation process.